kehantan/labbook/docs/assays/mtt.rst

 #.
 Mix the cell suspension with either repeat pipetting or vortex.
 #.
 Add appropriate amount of complete DMEM into the cell reservoir.

-    * In this example, we should dispense 5,000 uL (5 mL) of complete DMEM into the cell resesrvoir.
+    * In this example, we should add 5,000 uL (5 mL) of complete DMEM into the cell resesrvoir.

 #.
 Take required volume of cell suspension and mix with complete DMEM in the cell reservoir.

-    * In this example, add 167 uL of cell suspension into the cell reservoir.
+    * In this example, add 83.3 uL of cell suspension into the cell reservoir.

 #.
 Mix the cells and media evenly by repeat pipetting using multichannel micropiptte.
 #.
-Take 100 uL of cells and complete DMEM mixture from the cell reservoir with multichannel micropipette and add into 96 well plate.
+Add 100 uL of cells and complete DMEM mixture from the cell reservoir into the 96 well plate with multichannel micropipette.
 #.
-Incubate the seeded 96 well plate for 24 hrs.
+Incubate the seeded 96 well plate for 24 hrs at 37 C, 5% CO2.

-*Note:* Technically, 167 uL of cell suspension + 5,000 uL of complete DMEM = 5,167 uL.
-If we want to be absolute accurate we should be doing 167 uL cell suspension + 4,833 uL complete DMEM = 5,000 uL.
-But for convenience's sake, we would assume the small difference is negligible.

 .. _mtt-part2: